16 March, 2018

 Businesses, organizations and government agencies in the US employ around 153,337,000 people aged 16 and above, with the median age of 42 years.
 This means most of the US workforce is between 25 to 64 years of age.

 These years are perhaps the most significant time period in an employee's life.
 These are the years when families are formed, health commitments increase, financial goals are set and aspired to and retirement planning becomes a reality.
-For employees on the far end of that age range, chronic and acute medical conditions and health expenses increase.
+For employees at the far end of that age range, chronic and acute medical conditions and health expenses increase.

 Employers are not turning a deaf ear to the needs of their employees.
 They realize this symbiotic relationship is key to organization profitability, streamlining costs and increasing productivity.
 While employers are leveraging pay packages, flexible working options, and career advancement opportunities as elements to retain and attract skilled personnel, these are only pieces to the puzzle.
 There is also an increasing need for employers to entice employees into managing their health and wellness to keep the overall spending on benefits within the allotted budget.
 Following upward spiraling healthcare costs in the order of trillions of dollars, employers have shifted at least some of these costs on to employees through higher deductible plans or limited family coverage.
 But there is only so much that can be shifted to the employee and family.